 1. Understand what's expected of you

-Your thesis will be discussed in an interview style exam by at least two (internal and external) examiners.
-Afterwards, they'll provide you with a joint written report detailing any corrections that need to be made.
+Traditionally, your thesis would always be discussed in person, with the interview style exam overseen by at least two (internal and external) examiners.
+Afterwards, they would provide you with a joint written report detailing any corrections that need to be made.

 The chair of the viva is usually the internal examiner, although it can be an independent person.
 If you and the examiners agree, your PhD supervisor can also be present.

 The examiners' main objective is to ascertain that you've written your own thesis, so if you have and are ready to talk through how you completed it, there's no need to panic.
-You may even enjoy the experience.
+You may even enjoy the viva voce.

 In addition to assessing your thesis, the examiners are also there to assist you in deciding how and where this research might be published.

 There are various results between a 'pass' and 'fail' but it's very rare to slip up at this point of a PhD.
 Most Doctorate awards will be made upon the condition that a number of minor corrections are made, with re-submission requests far less common.

 However, while the pass rate is high, the viva exam itself can still be intellectually demanding.
 This is because you'll be debating issues that are conceptually complex, so preparation is crucial to your success.

 At the end of it, whatever the outcome, be prepared to take on board any advice, as the examiners are there to help you improve your argument or the presentation of your thesis.